tangshuang/etx/README.md

 ### off(event, callback)

-if you do not pass callback, all callbacks of this event will be removed.
+If you do not pass callback, all callbacks of this event will be removed.

 ### trigger(event, ...args)

-trigger callback functions of this event by passing parameters.
+Trigger callback functions of this event by passing parameters.

 ### async emit(event, ...args)